bnomei/kirby3-lapse/readme.md

 $data = Lapse::io($key, $data, $expires);
 ```

-When using Memcache you need to limit the maximum number of caches created since you have a very limited amount if memory of 64MB at default.
+When using Memcache or APCu you need to limit the maximum number of caches created since you have a very limited amount if memory of 64MB at default.
 You can set a limit at `bnomei.lapse.indexLimit` to something like `300`.
 But be aware that this makes writing to the cache a tiny bit slower since the plugins internal index must be updated.

 ### No cache when debugging